3b1b/manim/README.md

 ## License
-All files in the directories `active_projects` and `old_projects`, which by and large generate the visuals for 3b1b videos, are copyright 3Blue1Brown.
+All files in the directory `from_3b1b`, which by and large generate the visuals for 3b1b videos, are copyright 3Blue1Brown.

 The general purpose animation code found in the remainder of the repository, on the other hand, is under the MIT license.